 Five key insights from Black Friday

 Black Friday 2015 will go down as the busiest online shopping period in the UK, with our prediction of Britain’s first £1bn online shopping day easily met as IMRG and Experian data confirmed a total spend of £1.1bn on Black Friday.
-At Salmon we spent most of last week huddled over monitors, watching with amazement the tidal wave of demand hitting our customers’ sites.
+At Salmon, a Wunderman Commerce Company, we spent most of last week huddled over monitors, watching with amazement the tidal wave of demand hitting our customers’ sites.
 As such, I wanted to share some key insights on what we saw, as well as provide some useful lessons for the future.

 - People didn’t go in to stores they were shopping online.
 The frenzy of Black Friday shopping with people fighting and clawing their way to the discount TVs or latest toy craze turned off a lot of store shoppers.
 Instead, they went online where the bargains were all there at the click of a mouse or an iPhone screen.